MicrosoftDocs/power-pages-docs/power-pages-docs/templates/after-school.md

 - The school representative is looking to maintain a list of courses, edit existing courses, and add new courses to the catalog.

+## Parents

-As a parent who is looking to register for classes, you can do the following seamlessly:
+As a parent who is looking to register for classes, you can:

 - Register for an after-school class from the list of available classes.